hashicorp/terraform/website/source/docs/providers/aws/r/db_instance.html.markdown

 * `license_model` - (Optional, but required for some DB engines, i.e. Oracle SE1) License model information for this DB instance.
 * `auto_minor_version_upgrade` - (Optional) Indicates that minor engine upgrades will be applied automatically to the DB instance during the maintenance window.
 Defaults to true.
 * `allow_major_version_upgrade` - (Optional) Indicates that major version upgrades are allowed.
 Changing this parameter does not result in an outage and the change is asynchronously applied as soon as possible.
+* `monitoring_role_arn` - (Optional) The ARN for the IAM role that permits RDS to send enhanced monitoring metrics to CloudWatch Logs.
+You can find more information on the [AWS Documentation](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.html) what IAM permissions are needed to allow Enhanced Monitoring for RDS Instances.
+* `monitoring_interval` - (Optional) The interval, in seconds, between points when Enhanced Monitoring metrics are collected for the DB instance.
+To disable collecting Enhanced Monitoring metrics, specify 0.
+The default is 0.
+Valid Values: 0, 1, 5, 10, 15, 30, 60.

 ~> **NOTE:** Removing the `replicate_source_db` attribute from an existing RDS Replicate database managed by Terraform will promote the database to a fully